-* Navigant will coordinate with ComEd to determine appropriate dates to pull tracking data extracts for each wave.
+* Navigant will coordinate with ComEd and the gas utilities to determine appropriate dates to pull tracking data extracts for each wave.

+Program Management and Implementer Interview

+Navigant will conduct an in-depth telephone interview with program managers and implementation contractors to understand the current state of the program operations and to discuss any program changes which are relevant to the evaluation.
+This will be done so we can perform the evaluation with a solid understanding of the program.

 Gross Impact Evaluation

 Since the AHNC Program savings are derived from deemed values contained in the TRM, gross savings will be evaluated primarily by (1) reviewing the project savings calculators to ensure that all fields are appropriately populated; (2) reviewing measure algorithms and values in the project savings calculators to assure they are appropriately applied; and (3) cross-checking totals.
 This approach will be supplemented, where possible, with a review of project documentation in each program year to verify participation, installed measure quantities, and associated savings.